Involuta/Blazarang/README.md

 One big dancer in the center does dance moves corresponding with movement patterns of the pillars below (e.g. arm/leg mvmts left → all pillars move to the left, spin → all pillars rotate)

 Future Blade
+Large swordsman with robber fly motif; long wing-like cloak threads/scarves and long snout
-Large swordsman who does huge slashes and moves in quick, long dashes, but has “before-images” that show what he’s going to do a while before he does it
+Idea: scarves have eyes on them that glow before an attack Does huge slashes and moves in quick, long dashes, but has “before-images” that show what he’s going to do a while before he does it
 Moves so frequently and quickly that the lingering before-images make it look/feel like several enemies are fighting you Only shows before-images when the sword is unsheathed and in his hands Before-image visual logic: when FB plans to dash slash, his semi-transparent before-image does the slash, leaving its own after-images in its path.
 These after-images are even more transparent and fade away briefly after spawning.
 The before-image also fades slightly, but quickly stops fading and just lingers until the real FB performs the dash slash himself and ends up in the same position as the before-image
 FB can “lie” and create a fake before-image that is distinct from the original in some way, likely the sword and outline color
-Lies can be created at the same time as real before-images to deceive/confuse the player Has a wide variety of dash slashes and a few tricks Sword throw: FB throws his sword, then dashes over to catch the sword.
+Lies can be created at the same time as real before-images to deceive/confuse the player After sending out a before-image, FB can change his mind and do something else, causing another before-image to appear and making the original disappear
+Has a wide variety of dash slashes and a few tricks Sword throw: FB throws his sword, then dashes over to catch the sword.
 This creates 2 before-images: one that lasts from the windup of the throw to the exact moment where it leaves his hands, and one that starts when he catches it and ends when he either sheathes the sword or does his next attack
 Lie Double Slash: FB dash slashes from a position with both a real dash slash and a lie dash slash Lore/story ideas:
 Is a high-level contender
-Jealous of all other fighters because his attacks are telegraphed the most Compensated for his telegraphing by improving his speed and precision greatly
+Zesty, sparkly, clearly put effort into his own visual design Jealous of all other fighters because his attacks are telegraphed the most Line idea: “Ugh, I’m just…so jealous, of, like, literally everyone who isn’t me, ‘cause, like look at this.”
+He swiftly raises his blade right in front of Cotu, which gets telegraphed with a before-image
+Compensated for his telegraphing by improving his speed and precision greatly
-Idea: kidnaps Cotu and other top contenders to prevent them from training and/or competing in the next tournament I decided that Candy Cat fits the devious/predator aesthetic more
+Idea: kidnaps Cotu and other top contenders to prevent them from training and/or competing in the next tournament I decided that Candy Cat fits the devious/predator aesthetic more Relates to and quickly grows attached to Cotu as he’s the first person he’s met who really seems interested in their own visual design like FB is
+FB only comments on this if the player chooses a non-default skin
+FB: “Oh my god.
+You have no idea how many gods thought I was CRAZY for changing my looks this much.”
+Cotu: “Really?
+I didn’t know it was that big of a deal to people.
+I never got comments like that.”
+FB: “*sigh* I wish I had your blissful ignorance.”

 Cactyrants: Evil Cactus and Giant Bird
 Giant Bird Head appears out of the ground where the camera can’t see it